Square joy: trapped rainwater

 step =. >. ((_1 & (|.!.0)) <.
 (1 & (|.!.0)) <. (_1 & (|.!.0)"1) <.
 (1 & (|.!.0)"1))

-To apply this function iteratively, we will use the ^: (power of verb) conjunction (another J word for "verb modifier").
+To apply this function iteratively, we’ll use the ^: (power of verb) conjunction (another j word for verb modifier).
 If we raise a verb to power N, we get a verb that applies the original verb N times in a row.
 If we raise a verb to infinite power _ (infinity), the original verb gets applied until the computation reaches a fixed point.

 NB.
 X f^:1 Y <-> X f Y